 (1) The setting out of empty table game drop boxes and the drop shall be a continuous process.
-The drop begins with the removal of the first table game drop box; however, empty drop boxes are not required to be placed on tables that are inactive at the time of the drop.
+The drop begins with the removal of the first table game drop box;

+at the time of the drop.

 (2) At the end of each shift: